 I have always been slightly confused by the rules and regulations often imposed on wedding photographers when photographing the signing of the registar.
 Many officiants request that I don`t photograph the actual signing and just do the traditional “grab the pen and smile” shot after the real signing has happened.
 This is a real shame as I always think that this is a really important part of the whole day, not just because it marks the legal and formal aspect of the ceremony but because it is often a time when emotions are running high and there are often great photographs to be created!

 The bride and groom are usually just completely relieved that they are married and as they sign the registar it is often the first time that they have really get to see and speak to each other in the whole day!
 Parents are often congratulating the couple and there are often hugs and kisses and general smiles and relief all round!
 Just by way of example I have included a set of images all photographed at this time from a single wedding below.
+Have a look in my albums to see more examples.

 A great moment to be treasured!